alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 **This will spoil a few puzzles.** I've tried to keep the spoilers as light as needed, but it's much easier to give real-life examples than to construct new puzzles just for the sake of this post.
 (Then again, imagine if this post was written entirely to seed content for an upcoming puzzlehunt.
 Boy would that be interesting!
 Seriously though, it's not.
-Don't try looking for it.)
+You're welcome to look, but you won't find anything.)

 The One Minute Version